cshiyun/cshiyun/README.md

 ## Hello, I'm Csy🪴
 I studied EEE.
-I am experienced in supporting large-scale systems, and have some working knowledge of data.
+I am experienced in supporting large-scale systems projects, and have some working knowledge of data.

 1. Data
 - Certified in data analytics